fpapado/ephemeral/README.md

 # Ephemeral
+TODO: Update with webpack info
+TODO: Update with PouchDB info

 Elm app for taking notes of words, tracking time added and location.
 Also includes offline functionality and syncing.